Allegations of nepotism: Patricia Schlesinger resigns as RBB director

 DThe director of Rundfunk Berlin-Brandenburg (RBB), Patricia Schlesinger, is resigning.
-“Patricia Schlesinger is resigning from her position as director of the RBB with immediate effect and resigning as head of the station,” said the public broadcaster on Sunday, previously reported “Bild”.
+“Patricia Schlesinger is resigning from her position as director of Rundfunk Berlin-Brandenburg (RBB) with immediate effect and resigning as head of the station,” said the public broadcaster on Sunday, previously reported “Bild”.
+The 61-year-old resigned as chair of the entire ARD community on Thursday, but the pressure has continued to grow since then.

-The director had come under increasing criticism for weeks, and more and more allegations came up.
-An external investigation is currently underway at a law firm.
-Results are not yet available, they are expected in several weeks.
+Schlesinger said in the message: Your responsibility applies to the RBB and its employees.
+“Currently, the journalistic and publicistic performance of the station is no longer in the foreground, but only possible and alleged misconduct on the part of the artistic director.
+I very much regret that and I apologize to the rbb employees for this development.”

-The online medium “Business Insider” got the case rolling at the end of June and has reported new details since then.
-In essence, it is about the question of whether the station boss and the station chief controller Wolf-Dieter Wolf could have treated each other too laxly in the event of a possible collision of interests.
-Both rejected allegations.
+There had previously been calls for her resignation as RBB boss from Brandenburg politics.
+The RBB staff council expressed its dissatisfaction with the course of the investigation on the intranet.
+In addition, new details about the allegations came up in several media reports on Sunday.
+The Broadcasting Council plans to hold a special session on Monday.
+This had already been announced before the resignation.

 #Allegations #nepotism #Patricia #Schlesinger #resigns #RBB #director